 Colombia’s Supreme Court sentenced a controversial governor and ally of President Ivan Duque to five years in prison for election fraud.

-The governor of the northern Cesar province and heir of the Gnecco crime family, Luis Guillermo Monsalve, was convicted on vote buying charges in 2011.
+The governor of the northern Cesar province and heir of the Gnecco crime family, Luis Alberto Monsalve, was convicted for buying votes ahead of the 2011 elections.

 The court asked President Ivan Duque to suspend the youngest heir of crime family that helped Duque win the presidential elections in 2018.

 Gnecco’s political party, the U Party, will be expected to pick a replacement for their latest convicted government executive.

 According to the Supreme Court, Monsalve committed election fraud by promising decent housing to a community of displaced families in his successful first bid to become governor.

 After being replaced by a family associate in 2015, the son of family matriarch Cielo Gnecco was reelected again last year.